 Understanding Julian Calendars and Gregorian Calendars in Genealogy

 We use calendars to keep track of time.
 They have been used throughout human history to record periods or events longer than a day.
-For example, agricultural societies use calendars based on the seasonal cycle of the sun to determine the correct time for the planting and harvesting of crops.
+For example, farmers use calendars based on the seasonal cycle of the sun to determine the correct time for the planting and harvesting of crops.
 Religious observances are often derived from calendars that follow the lunar cycle.
 Calendars continue to be used for these purposes, as well as to regulate civil life, commerce and scientific endeavours.
 It is important for anyone studying genealogy and family history to understand calendars.

 The Gregorian calendar is the formal name for the calendar used today.
 Other calendars, however, are still in use in some parts of the world.
 These include the Jewish calendar, the Islamic calendar and the Chinese calendar.
 All these calendars share one common trait.
 They are based on either the annual cycle of the sun, the phases of the moon, or a combination of the two.
 The Gregorian calendar, for example, is a combination of the annual cycle of the sun (to determine the length of the year) and the cycles of the moon (the word ‘month’ is derived from the word moon).